AmandaHuangTM/FederatedLearning_credit_assessment/README.md

-# Vertical Federated Learning on Credit Assessment Data
+# Federated Learning on Credit Assessment Data

 #### Capstone Project of Risk Management and Business Intelligence in HKUST